 - The Escape Ending in Devil Survivor goes out of its way to ensure you feel terrible for the decisions you made.

-- In Mass Effect, some characters react strongly if the player chooses a more morally ambiguous option, or just one that character disagrees with ("Do you enjoy committing genocide, Commander?!").
-The Turian Councillor is especially notable for having these dialogue options no matter what option the player chooses.
-Though, it's implied the reason for this is due to him bearing Fantastic Racism against humans.
+- In Mass Effect, some characters react strongly if the player chooses a more morally ambiguous option, or just one that character disagrees with.

-- Mass Effect 3 has it's fair share, but probably the worst case is if Wrex is still alive and you faked the genophage cure, leading to a confrontation on the Citadel.
-Wrex will even go as far as to call Shepard a hypocrite, and the encounter inevitably ends with Wrex's death.
-If you killed the Virmire survivor during the Citadel invasion, Wrex will call you out on that too.
+- Mass Effect 3 has its fair share, but probably the worst case is if Wrex is still alive and you faked the genophage cure, leading to a confrontation on the Citadel.
+Wrex will even go as far as to call Shepard a hypocrite, and the encounter inevitably ends with his death.
+If you killed the Virmire survivor during the Citadel invasion (which can only happen if you didn't visit them while they were in hospital), Wrex will call you out on that too.

 - Dragon Age: Origins has plenty of this, too.